 This is one of the best places to come just for the spectacular views of the city, most notably Kings Chapel.
 Even if churches don’t interest you, the view will.
 The church is Situated between Kings Parade and the market square.
-It’s well worth a climb to the top to get some great photos of the city.
+It’s well worth a climb to the top to get some sensational panoramic photos of the city.

 Grab a coffee and cake at Fitzbillies